ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Though Octa provides access to its proprietary OctaTrader web trading platform, Octa is primarily a MetaTrader broker, offering MetaQuotes Software Corporation’s suite of platforms that include MetaTrader 4 (MT4) and MetaTrader 5 (MT5).

 OctaTrader: Octa’s newly launched web platform delivers a simple trading experience, offering the basics needed for essential trading operations without any frills or advanced features.
-OctaTrader has a long way to go if it wants to compete with the trading platforms offered by the best brokers, but this proprietary web platform is a good start.
+While OctaTrader has made notable progress year-over-year, such as with the addition of research content and the ability to trade directly within the chart, it still has a long way to go if it wants to compete with the trading platforms offered by the best forex brokers in the industry.

-There are over 10,000 trading systems known as "Master Traders" to copy on Octa's Copytrading app, and a few new tools were recently added to make it easier for you to compare the performance rankings when selecting which traders to copy.
+There are 2,951 trading systems known as "Master Traders" to copy on Octa's Copytrading app, and a few new tools were recently added to make it easier for you to compare the performance rankings when selecting which traders to copy.

 For example, the "minimum expertise" field lets you choose between newer systems, all the way up to those with legend status.
 I was also pleased to see a risk score assigned to each trader, to help users differentiate between traders with historically conservative results versus those that have had more volatility and risk.
 It would be useful to be able to sort the columns from highest to lowest, but that feature is not yet available when looking at the Master Rating results page.